yukun-dong/how-to/Command-and-Response-(Preview-Feature).md

                     "version": "1.4"
                 }
                 ```

-            * Import your card content into your code file
+            * Import your card content into your code file where your command handler exists:
               ```typescript
               import myCard from "./adaptiveCards/myCard.json"
               ```

             * In your `handleCommandReceived` API, use `MessageBuilder.attachAdaptiveCardWithoutData` or `MessageBuilder.attachAdaptiveCard` to build a bot message activity with the adaptive card and return the message.
                 ```typescript
                 return MessageBuilder.attachAdaptiveCardWithoutData(myCard);